IT Certifications Hub

 Microsoft is the #1 enterprise cloud provider by revenue, and Azure certifications are the fastest path to cloud roles across Fortune 500 companies.
 The pathway begins with two fundamentals credentials: AZ-900 covers Azure core services, pricing, and cloud concepts, while AI-900 validates AI and machine learning fundamentals on Azure — both are zero-experience entry points designed for career changers and business stakeholders.
 At the associate level, AZ-104 is the bread-and-butter Azure administration cert covering identity, governance, storage, compute, and virtual networking.
 AZ-204 targets developers building cloud-native applications with Azure App Service, Functions, Cosmos DB, and containerized workloads.

 At the expert tier, AZ-305 validates the ability to design enterprise-grade Azure solutions spanning identity, data, business continuity, and infrastructure — it's the architect-level credential that pairs with AZ-104 experience.
 AZ-400 covers DevOps practices including CI/CD pipelines, infrastructure as code, compliance, and instrumentation on Azure — the operational counterpart to AZ-305's design focus.
-Together, these six certifications create a complete Azure career ladder from cloud literacy through hands-on administration and development to enterprise architecture and DevOps orchestration.
+These nine certifications create a complete Microsoft career ladder from cloud and M365 literacy through hands-on administration, security operations, and development to enterprise architecture and DevOps orchestration.

 Google Cloud